syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 //Creating an instance for the resource mapping.
 ResourceMapping resourceMapping = new ResourceMapping();

-// Mapping the custom data fields. resourceMapping.Name = "Name";
+//Mapping the custom data fields.
+resourceMapping.Name = "Name";
 resourceMapping.Id = "Id";
 resourceMapping.Color = "Color";